truher/frc-test/cv1/safety.md

 Other hazards involve harm to the retina, where the light is focused, and these generally depend on ["radiance"](https://en.wikipedia.org/wiki/Radiance) (loosely, apparent "brightness") of the source.

+## Classification of risk

-For each of the hazards above, an emitter may be classified into one of four groups:
+For each of the hazards above, an emitter may be classified into one of four groups according to the IEC standard:

 1. __Exempt__: no hazard
 2. __Group 1 (low risk)__: no hazard assuming normal human behavior